Stolperstein: Growth

-During a talk at TEDxKoeln on 14 May 2013, Gunter Demnig announced the installation of the 40,000th Stolperstein, which had taken place in Oldambt (Drieborg), Netherlands, on 3 July 2013.
+During a talk at TEDxKoeln on 14 May 2013, Gunter Demnig announced the installation of the 40,000th Stolperstein, which had taken place in Drieborg, Oldambt, Netherlands, on 3 July 2013.
 It was one of the first 10 Stolpersteine in memory of Dutch communists who were executed by the German occupation forces after their betrayal by countrymen for hiding Jews and Roma.

 On 11 January 2015, the 50,000th Stolperstein was installed in Torino, Italy, for Eleonora Levi.

 On 23 October 2018, the 70,000th Stolperstein was installed in Frankfurt, Germany, for Willy Zimmerer, a victim of Nazi euthanasia who was murdered at Hadamar on 18 December 1944, when he was 43 years old.

-On 29 December 2019, the 75,000th Stolperstein was installed in Memmingen (Bavaria) for Martha and Benno Rosenbaum.
+On 29 December 2019, the 75,000th Stolperstein was installed in Memmingen for Martha and Benno Rosenbaum.

+On 26 May 2023, the 100,000th Stolperstein was installed in Nuremberg for Johann Wild, a firefighter.